Salbapoonam/Python-File-Handling-Project/README.md

-# Python-File-Handling-Project
+Python File Handling Project:
-Adding customer record updating and deleting record and showing the  record
+It is a Python file handling project that takes customer id as input and customer name as input and customer address as input and showing on screen  and also updating in the file and  the record  searching record in the file